|MARLOW - MAIDENHEAD PASSENGERS' ASSOCIATION|

 Bourne End - High Wycombe

 There is growing pressure for the line to be reopened as it will provide an essential link between the Chiltern Line and Heathrow Airport when the western link to Heathrow is built.
 The connection is also seen as an extension to the Windsor Link Railway project to join up the two railways into Windsor.
-Unfortunately the trackbed has been built over in a few years.
+Unfortunately the trackbed has been built over in a few places.

 Sunday Service at Taplow